-When the fertilized egg attaches to the interior lining of the uterus to begin the growth process, something is known as implantation bleeding begins.
-This movement of the egg can result in light bleeding, which is completely normal and does not require any kind of medical attention.
+When the 6-12 days-old fertilized egg attaches to the interior lining of the uterus, something known as implantation bleeding may occur.
+This movement of the egg can result in light bleeding or spotting, which is completely normal and should not require any kind of medical attention.

 In general, around a third of pregnant women will experience this.
-While similar in appearance to a woman’s menstruation period, the two should not be confused as there are differences.
+While similar in timing to a woman’s menstrual period, the two should not be confused as there are differences.

 Signs of Implantation Bleeding

-When implantation bleeding occurs, it is considered one of the early symptoms of pregnancy (at least one of the first easily identifiable signs for a mother).
-Other early signs of pregnancy at this stage is tenderness in the breasts or nausea.
+Implantation bleeding is considered one of the early symptoms of pregnancy (at least one of the first easily identifiable signs for a mother).

-Typically, this begins around a few days before the next menstruation cycle.
-However, as implantation bleeding is so similar to that of a period, many women are confused whether it is a pending pregnancy or period.
-How can someone clearly identify this spotty blood as bleeding from an implanting egg?
+Typically, it begins around a few days before the next menstruation cycle.
+However, as implantation bleeding occurs at a similar time to that of a period, many women are confused whether it is a possible pregnancy or a period.
+How can someone clearly tell the difference between a period and implantation bleeding?
 There are several additional signs to keep in mind.

 Common Signs Accompanying Implantation Bleeding: